 We have shown how to construct finite sets of equations that verify certain classes of infinite families of equations.
-In some situations this will make verifying theorems significantly easier for people, but also paves the way for proof assistants to verify these theorems.
-Further work would be to implement such methods into proof assistants, such as Quantomatic \cite{Quantomatic}, so that the verifying set could be generated (and ideally checked) automatically.
+To our knowledge this is the first algorithm that can verify equations containing !-boxes, and the first analysis of such algorithms for ZW and ZH.
+This paves the way for proof assistants to verify parameterised theorems.
+Further work would include combining this work with conjecture synthesis, so that a computer could generate and verify parameterised hypotheses.
+One could also implement such methods into proof assistants, such as Quantomatic \cite{Quantomatic}, so that the verifying set could be generated (and ideally checked) automatically.

-Although we gave examples from ZX, \ZW and ZH the techniques apply to any language satsifying the conditions given alongside theorems $\ref{thmparameter}$ and $\ref{thmbbox2}$.
-Our requirement of the diagrams being separated (or separable) is linked to the bialgebraic interactions between nodes in the graphical language.
-As such it appears to be a fundamental aspect of the language, and further work could be to show whether there are inseparable equations beyond the bialgebra law that non-trivially hold true.

 One final avenue is to develop methods to deal with the side conditions of the (EU) rule of the ZX calculus (\cite{VilmartZX},) either by extending these results or finding a presentation of the ZX calculus that does not require side conditions.
 It should be noted that \cite{Vilmart18} gives some evidence that such a presentation may not exist.